 However, being a choreographer wasn’t something I had the confidence to do.
-While working with Tiffany Rhynard, who put together a project in Vermont called Subverting Normal, I realized that I had choreographed everything I was performing as well as some parts that other dancers were performing.
-Apparently at some point I had become a choreographer.
+While working with Tiffany Rhynard, who put together a project in Vermont called Subverting Normal, I realized I had choreographed everything I was performing as well as some parts that other dancers were performing.
+Apparently I had become a choreographer.

 How would you describe your current dance practice?

 For many years, swimming has been my ongoing exercise.
 At this time, I have a puppy who is a year and a half old.
-Exercising him – he’s a German Sheppard – is a substantial part of my fitness regimen.
+Exercising him – he’s a German Shepherd – is a substantial part of my fitness regimen.
 I also started aerial silks about two years ago, which is a phenomenal workout.
-I’m just getting to the point where I have enough skill under my belt to start building choreography with it.
+I’m just getting to the point where I have enough skill to start building choreography with it.

 I don’t take conventional modern dance classes very often.
-Those classes are often frustrating for me because I have to spend a lot of my time just adapting the material, rather than developing the underlying technique skills.
-I try to take classes from instructors who can help me with that process, so I can develop technique, not just build my skill adapting.
+Those classes are often frustrating because I have to spend a lot of time just adapting the material, rather than developing the underlying technique skills.
+I try to take classes from instructors who can help me with that process so I can develop technique, not just build my skill adapting.